markgarcia-ai/selfdrivingcarnanodegree/01_ObjectDetection/README.md

 You need to submit the following files or the Github Repository containing these files:

 **1_train_model.ipynb** - TODO 1 and TODO 2 should be complete.
 See the Project Instructions page for more details.
+CREATED

 **pipeline.config** files associated with all the different pretrained models that you have tried (at least 2) **2_deploy_model.ipynb** - TODO 3 should be complete.